Eggless Pumpkin Chocolate Chip Sourdough Discard Muffins

 Fresh out of the oven pumpkin chocolate chip sourdough discard muffins

-Pumpkin Chocolate Chip Sourdough Discard Muffins
+Eggless Pumpkin Chocolate Chip Sourdough Discard Muffins

-Each bite of these pumpkin chocolate chip sourdough discard muffins is pure delight.
+Each bite of these eggless pumpkin chocolate chip sourdough discard muffins is pure delight.
 They are fluffy, sweet, and full of the best fall pumpkin flavor.

 Prep Time 10 minutes